This had been the best beach in the Auckland area - until the perves got ignored...

 The view north, toward Takapuna

 Next to St Leonards on the North Shore, Ladies Bay used to be probably the most popular of the Auckland urban options.
-(Despite a council-built viewing platform over the beach, now much shortened.)
-Of great concern to genuine Naturists is the serious, and warranted; reputation for bad behaviour there, due to the combination of an aggressive local person promoting the place as 'adult'(!) and inadequate policing of this person's activity over the last few years.
+(Despite a council-built viewing platform over the beach.)
+Of great concern to genuine Naturists is the reputation for bad behaviour there, Recently however (from 2011), it's possible that more well-behaved users have regained some control there...

 The second part of Ladies Bay, St Helliers